wso2-attic/siddhi-execution-approximate/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">relative.error</td>
-        <td style="vertical-align: top; word-wrap: break-word">This is the relative error for which the distinct count is obtained.
-The values must be in the range of (0, 1).</td>
+        <td style="vertical-align: top; word-wrap: break-word">This is the relative error to be allowed for the distinct count generated, expressed as a value between 0 and 1.
+Lower the value specified, lower is the rate by which the distinct count can deviate from being perfectly correct.
+If 0.01 is specified, the distinct count generated must be almost perfectly accurate.
+If 0.99 is specified, the minimal level of accuracy is expected.
+Note that you cannot specify <code>1</code> or <code>0</code> as the value for this parameter.</td>
         <td style="vertical-align: top">0.01</td>
         <td style="vertical-align: top">DOUBLE<br>FLOAT</td>
         <td style="vertical-align: top">Yes</td>